yllgashi/yllgashi/README.md

 ### Hi there 👋

-- 🅰️ I find myself mostly working with: Angular, C# and Transact-SQL.
+- 🅰️ I find myself mostly working with: Angular, C# and NodeJS.
-- 📱 Often, I work with mobile technologies such as Flutter or React Native.
 - 🔥 Eager to learn new technologies.